 Addiction is widely recognized as a substance use disorder that is generalized in the mental health disorder category.
-The Diagnostic and Statistical Manual, Fifth Edition (DSM-V) has put specific criteria in place to officially diagnose individuals who have a substance use disorder (SUD).
+The Diagnostic and Statistical Manual, Fifth Edition (DSM-V) outlines specific criteria that are used to officially diagnose individuals who have a substance use disorder (SUD).

 If you or a loved one is experiencing at least two problems associated with drug abuse as listed above, a mild substance use disorder diagnosis is given.
-If you should possess four or five of these qualities, a moderate substance use diagnosis will be given, and meeting six or more is considered a severe substance use disorder.
-Despite the level given, addiction is serious and has the potential to grow over time.
+If you have four or five of these qualities, a moderate substance use diagnosis will be given.
+Meeting six or more is considered a severe substance use disorder.
+Despite the level given, addiction is serious and has the potential to worsen over time.
 It is vital to seek professional help to recover from the disease.

-A link with strong supporting evidence found by professionals is the correlation to environment and addiction.
+Professionals have found strong supporting evidence that there is a correlation between environment and addiction.
 Individuals experience external issues that are the underlying reasons as they progress through the stages of life.
 Such factors that could contribute to drug use are recent divorces, money problems, and frequent arguments.
-These factors can push someone already suffering with substance abuse problems to use.
+These factors can push someone already suffering from substance abuse problems to use.
 Other factors could be a little more severe such as trauma, abuse, or sexual abuse.

 It is clear that both sides of the spectrum have meaningful arguments to the topic of addiction, but there are the select few who assert that the evolution of addiction is influenced by both biological and environmental factors.
 The experience of traumatic events and genetic predisposition are large pieces in this puzzle of coming to a finite conclusion.
 With that said, looking at addiction isn’t as much the “why” as it is choosing the correct method of treatment that gets to the root of its cause.